-I study power.
-Specifically, I work to conceptually clarify and measure power in international relations (IR).
+I’m an incoming PhD student in international relations at the University of California, Berkeley, and I study power.
+Specifically, I work to conceptually clarify and measure power in international relations.
 What is power, and how can we talk about it?
 Who holds power, and how does it manifest in individuals, groups, nations, and other actors?
 Which methods of exercising power are most effective?
 These questions have endlessly fascinated me as an instrument and researcher of IR.

 My career began as a philanthropist, facilitating the donation and logistics for over 200 shipments of potable water, nonperishable food, and medicines to areas impacted by war and natural disaster.
 I worked with Doctors Without Borders and Hanger Orthopedic Group to build better systems for getting supplies to places in need and places with travel restrictions.

 In 2017, I enlisted in the U.S. Marine Corps, serving as a combat photographer.
 In this role, I conducted strategic communication and public affairs for the across four continents.
 It was a unique experience; I was a tool for soft power in the largest mechanism of hard power the world has ever seen.
-These experiences sparked a passion for IR which I brought forward to my work at Harvard.
-I hope to bring this passion to a PhD program in political science in the future.
+These experiences sparked a passion for international relations which I brought to my undergraduate program at Harvard University.

 Hi, I’m Seth!